TimothyEBaldwin/RO_cvs2git2/README.md

  ## After Conversion Suggestions

  * Make superprojects mergeable - allows easier testing of changes in different builds
- * Merge superprojects
+ * ~~Merge superprojects~~
- * Move per Env/ROOL/* and Buildsys/components/ROOL out of the submodules and into the relvant superproject.
+ * Move per Env/ROOL/* and Buildsys/components/ROOL out of the submodules and into the relevant superproject.